-The City of South San Francisco and the San Mateo County Transportation Authority (SMCTA) are the sponsors of the United States (US) 101/Produce Avenue Interchange Project (the project) in the City of South San Francisco, within the County of San Mateo.
-The California Department of Transportation (Caltrans) is the lead agency responsible for the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) review and approval.
+The City of South San Francisco and the San Mateo County Transportation Authority (SMCTA) are the sponsors of the US 101/Produce Avenue Interchange Project (the project) in the City of South San Francisco, within the County of San Mateo.
+Caltrans is the lead agency responsible for CEQA and NEPA review and approval.

-The project is located on and adjacent to US 101 between post miles (PM) 21.3 and 21.7 and in the City of South San Francisco in San Mateo County, California.
+The project is on and adjacent to US 101 between post miles (PM) 21.3 and 21.7 and in the City of South San Francisco in San Mateo County, California.
 The project is located in the San Francisco Bay Area Peninsula of Northern California.
 The land use within the project corridor is primarily urban commercial, with urban residential areas north, west, and south of the project area.
 Other nearby proposed projects include the US Highway 101 Managed Lanes North of I-380 Project, as well as multiple developments adjacent to US 101.
 A comprehensive list of these projects is provided in Section 2.5 below.

-The project is considering one Build Alternative and a No Build alternative.
 The Build Alternative would include a new US 101 overcrossing that extends from the Utah Avenue/South Airport Boulevard intersection to San Mateo Avenue (referred to as the Utah Avenue extension), as well as to the South Airport Boulevard/Utah Avenue, San Mateo Avenue/Utah Avenue, and Airport Boulevard/Produce Avenue/San Mateo Avenue intersections.
 The overcrossing would provide two lanes in each direction.
 The overcrossing would span from the east side of US 101 and extend over Terminal Court, an existing city street and cul-de-sac adjacent to the Golden Gate Produce Market.
-The Build Alternative would also include new bicycle and pedestrian facilities, and signal modifications to accommodate Complete Streets design.
+The Build Alternative would also include new bicycle and pedestrian facilities, and signal modifications to accommodate complete streets design.